 The banks are lined with scattered willow and some acacia scrub.
 The cultivation of crops is exclusively for subsistence farming in the marginal small groups forced onto the poorer soils.
 The production of maize, bananas dominate with smaller areas of avocado production.
 As with elsewhere in the catchment, there is little or no natural vegetation remaining.
 The fauna and flora in the valley are depauperate with relictual west flanks endemics.
 The impact of water quality on the health of the environment and populations of wildlife occupying these lands is the subject of some aspects of our study here.

 Site RC05 - Study site location: due west of the small settlement of Tambo.
-(John Forrest)

 Site RC05 - the study site.
-(John Forrest)
+(November 2019) (John Forrest)

 Site RC05 - View upstream.
-(John Forrest)
+(November 2019) (John Forrest)

 Site RC05 - View downstream.
-(John Forrest)
+(November 2019) (John Forrest)